 Whatever undergraduate degree you choose at Royal Holloway, there is an annual fee.
-This fee varies depending on whether you’re a UK resident, living in Europe or applying from outside the European Union.
+This fee varies depending on whether you’re a UK resident or live outside of the UK.

 For students from the UK

-The tuition fee for students starting their degree in 2020/21 is set by the Government, and will be £9,250 for that year.
-The fee for students starting in 2021/22 has also been confirmed by the Government as £9,250 for that year.
+The tuition fee for students starting their degree in 2021/22 is set by the Government, and will be £9,250 for that year.
+The fee for students starting in 2022/23 has not yet been confirmed.

 There is a different fee for a year spent abroad or working in industry.